CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

 ---
 ## Introduction

 Liquid is a simple templating language Jekyll uses to process pages on your site.
-With liquid you can output an modify variables, have logic statements inside your pages and loop over content.
+With Liquid you can output an modify variables, have logic statements inside your pages and loop over content.
 There's two types of tags in Liquid:

 * You can output variables by surrounding them in two curly braces e.g. {% raw %}`{{ variable }}`{% endraw %}
 * You can perform logic statements by surrounding them in a curly brace, percentage sign e.g. {% raw %}`{% if statement %}`{% endraw %}